alice-st/DARP/README.md

   <img width="550" height="550" src="images/DARP.gif">
 </p>

-## STC paths for each robot, using the mode that provides the shortest path for each robot and ensuring complete area coverage
+## Final coverage paths for all robots
+### For each robot path has been utilized the mode that results in the minimum number of turns to completely cover its respective sub-region.

 <p align="center">
   <img width="550" height="550" src="images/all_modes.png">